realitymod/Manual/fi/README.md

 # ![](/assets/flag.png)
 http://www.realitymod.com/manual/pr_manual_fi.pdf
-v1.3 Community Translation by K-Massive and Kovanaama Do you want to help convert this PDF manual to the new online format and update it for the latest version?
+v1.3 Community Translation by K-Massive and Kovanaama.

+Do you want to help convert this PDF manual to the new online format and update it for the latest version?

 Go to http://www.realitymod.com/forum/f10-pr-bf2-general-discussion/75501-official-pr-manual-call-translators.html.

 **Sisällysluettelo**